Nocrex/demo-analysis/README.md

 This section describes the structure of a cheat detection algorithm.
 You can also view a complete algorithm with supporting comments at `src/algorithms/viewangles_180degrees.rs`.

-To write your own algorithm, you must implement the `DemoTickEvent` trait.
+To write your own algorithm, you must implement the `CheatAlgorithm` trait.
 To do this, create a new file in the `src/algorithms/` directory.
 For example, if you want to detect 180 degree snaps, you might create `src/algorithms/viewangles_180degrees.rs`.
 In this file, you can define whatever structs, types etc you need to create your algorithm.
-At minimum, you need to implement some of the functions in `DemoTickEvent`:
+At minimum, you need to implement some of the functions in `CheatAlgorithm`:

 - `default(&self) -> bool` (REQUIRED): Should this algorithm run by default if -a isn't specified?
 - `algorithm_name(&self) -> &str` (REQUIRED): Return your algorithm's name here.
 Best practice is to match the filename.